-All applicants must complete a bachelor-level degree from an accredited U.S. or Canadian college or university prior to matriculation into the MD program.
+All applicants must complete a bachelor-level degree from an accredited U.S. or Canadian college or university located within the United States or Canada prior to matriculation into the MD program.
 Applicants must be US citizens or permanent residents.

-Applicants who possess a minimum MCAT score of 25 and a cumulative undergraduate GPA of 3.0 will receive an invitation to complete a supplemental application automatically via email.
+Applicants who possess a minimum composite MCAT score of 25 (2014 exam or earlier) OR a composite MCAT score falling within or above the 50th percentile on the new 2015 MCAT exam and a cumulative undergraduate GPA of 3.0 will receive an invitation to complete a supplemental application automatically via email.
 Please allow up to two weeks after submitting your AMCAS application to receive this application.

 The School of Medicine believes that the study of medicine is enriched by contact with other intellectual disciplines; therefore, it seeks students with a diverse blend of educational backgrounds.
 A background in liberal arts courses that have required a student to read broadly, write extensively, and present oral arguments on topics such as history, literature, philosophy, religion, political science, anthropology, psychology, and/or sociology is highly recommended.